-13.1.
+14.1.
 Actions

 Actions are code fragments that can read and write the data being processed.
 Actions may contain data values that can be written by the control plane and read by the data plane.
-Actions are the main construct by which the control-plane can influence dynamically the behavior of the data plane.
+Actions are the main construct by which the control plane can dynamically influence the behavior of the data plane.
 Figure 10 shows the abstract model of an action.

 '''

 actionDeclaration

-: optAnnotations ACTION name '(' parameterList ')' blockStatement
+: optAnnotations ACTION name "(" parameterList ")" blockStatement

 ;

 '''